-Good attachments take work, and one of the hardest parts of building and maintaining satisfying and supportive relationships is repairing after rupture (i.e. conflict).
+Good attachments take work, and one of the hardest parts of building and maintaining satisfying and supportive relationships is repairing after rupture (i.e., conflict).

-It’s so hard, and conflict is so often avoided, that many of us have never experienced really good repair – or the way that it can deepen and strengthen our connection and trust with another person.
+It’s so difficult, and conflict is so often avoided, that many of us have never experienced really good repair – or the way that it can deepen and strengthen our connection and trust with another person.

 Rupture is inevitable.
 Conflicts, disagreements, and hurt happens in relationships.
-Repair doesn’t necessarily come naturally – it’s hard to admit when we’re wrong or when conflict occurs.
+Repair doesn’t necessarily come naturally.
+It’s hard to admit when we’re wrong or when conflict occurs.
 And it takes work!
 It’s easier to “just move on” or act like it didn’t happen – to play it safe.
 But that’s not how healthy relationships grow and deepen.
 Avoiding conflict results in shallow and ultimately unsatisfying relationships.

 Download a PDF of this art below:

 Rupture is a breakdown in our connection with another person.
 It’s a roadblock that pops up in the highway of communication, trust, and intimacy with someone we care about.
 Usually, rupture is conflict- like an argument- but rupture is a bigger category that includes almost anything that disrupts a relational connection.
 Ruptures happen in romantic and non-romantic relationships (even in therapeutic relationships) and happen at drastically different intensity levels.